Serving those who served

 The State of Wyoming has legislatively approved a benefit for veterans who have served in an overseas combat area (W.S.
 19-14-106)

-- Free tuition and general fees to any Wyoming community college of the University of Wyoming.
+- Free tuition to any Wyoming community college of the University of Wyoming.

 - Must be used for credit courses.